liveview-native/liveview-client-swiftui/livebooks/markdown/stylesheets.md

 In addition to introducing stylesheets, LiveView Native `0.3.0` also introduced Utility classes, which will be our prefered method for writing styles in these Livebook guides.

+Utility styles are comperable to inline styles in HTML, which have been largely discouraged in the CSS community.
+We recommend Utility styles for now as the easiest way to prototype applications.
+But, we hope to replace Utility styles with a more mature styling framework in the future.

 The same SwiftUI syntax used inside of a stylesheet can be used directly inside of a `class` attribute.
 The example below defines the `foregroundStyle(.red)` modifier.
 Evaluate the example and view it in your simulator.

 <!-- livebook:{"attrs":"eyJjb2RlIjoiZGVmbW9kdWxlIFNlcnZlcldlYi5FeGFtcGxlTGl2ZS5Td2lmdFVJIGRvXG4gIHVzZSBTZXJ2ZXJOYXRpdmUsIFs6cmVuZGVyX2NvbXBvbmVudCwgZm9ybWF0OiA6c3dpZnR1aV1cblxuICBkZWYgcmVuZGVyKGFzc2lnbnMpIGRvXG4gICAgfkxWTlwiXCJcIlxuICAgIDxUZXh0IGNsYXNzPVwiZm9yZWdyb3VuZFN0eWxlKC5yZWQpXCI+SGVsbG8sIGZyb20gTGl2ZVZpZXcgTmF0aXZlITwvVGV4dD5cbiAgICBcIlwiXCJcbiAgZW5kXG5lbmRcblxuZGVmbW9kdWxlIFNlcnZlcldlYi5FeGFtcGxlTGl2ZSBkb1xuICB1c2UgU2VydmVyV2ViLCA6bGl2ZV92aWV3XG4gIHVzZSBTZXJ2ZXJOYXRpdmUsIDpsaXZlX3ZpZXdcblxuICBAaW1wbCB0cnVlXG4gIGRlZiByZW5kZXIoYXNzaWducyksIGRvOiB+SFwiXCJcbmVuZCIsInBhdGgiOiIvIn0","chunks":[[0,85],[87,377],[466,49],[517,51]],"kind":"Elixir.Server.SmartCells.LiveViewNative","livebook_object":"smart_cell"} -->